-Retiree healthcare costs are paid by the Library on a "pay-as-you-go" basis and to make discretionary contributions to the retiree healthcare fund on an annual basis.
+From April 1, 2019 to May 31, 2019, retiree health care costs were paid by the Library on a pay-as-you-go basis.
+Effective June 1, 2019, the Library provides a stipend amount to retirees to be used for retiree health care.
 The Library has no obligation to make contributions in advance of when the insurance premiums are due for payment.
-In the current year, the Library paid postemployment healthcare premiums of \$31,406, plus it contributed \$30,000 into a prefunded retiree healthcare fund.
+In the current year, the Library paid postemployment health care premiums and stipends of \$18,634, plus it contributed \$30,000 into a prefunded retiree health care fund.
 Employees are not required to contribute to the plan.